beratakuzum/mqtt-collector/README.md

 - If the events are compatible with their pre-defined schemas, they are stored on your MongoDB under **events** database.
 The name of the collections they are inserted into are the same as the name of the schema.
 For example, if an event's schema name is **temp_sensor**, it is inserted into the collection with the name **temp_sensor**.

 ## TODO
-- Rest api to define event schemas instead of hard-coding them in a file..
+- Rest api to define event schemas instead of hard-coding them in a file
+- Authentication
-- Authentication.<br />
+- AWS Kinesis Integration <br />
 ...